-The “I Do” step is where teachers think aloud and model for students the process necessary to understand a learning concept along with scaffolding the tasks.
-Steps are broken down into smaller and more achievable steps.
-Teachers explain the reasoning behind these steps along with helping students see what they should notice and remember.
-Students cannot just be “told” what they need to know as that is not effective – instead they have to “see” it.
+The “I Do” step is where teachers think aloud and model for students the process necessary to understand a learning concept, along with scaffolding the tasks.
+Larger steps are broken down into smaller and more achievable steps.
+Teachers explain the reasoning behind these steps, along with helping students see what they should notice and remember.
+Students cannot just be “told” what they need to know, as that is not effective – instead they have to “see” it.

 Once students have demonstrated understanding and can independently complete the task, they are moved into the last phase, “You Do.”
 During this phase students practice the concept or skill repeatedly until it is mastered with automaticity.
 While the teacher is still available as needed during this phase, it is often the phase of just repeated practice and even assessment.

-In each of these phases the teacher should be checking for understanding and verifying that students are competing the task correctly so that misconceptions and errors are not being reinforced.
+In each of these phases of I Do, We Do, You Do, the teacher should be checking for understanding and verifying that students are completing the task correctly so that misconceptions and errors are not being reinforced.
 Each student moves at their own pace, so some students may be in the “You Do” phase, while others are still in the “We Do” phase.

-It is strongly recommended that all lessons – including small remedial group lessons – include these three phases for students to achieve complete understanding and success.
+It is strongly recommended that all lessons – including small remedial group lessons – include all three I Do, We Do, You Do phases for students to achieve complete understanding and success.